 The Gary Works steel mill manufactures steel products via a Blast Furnace (BF) and Basic Oxygen Process (BOP).
 Raw materials are combined in a blast furnace to produce liquid iron, which is then refined in a basic oxygen process and Ladle Metallurgical Furnace (LMF) or RH Degasser to create steel.
 The steel is then sent to a caster to cast the steel into 9" thick slabs which are further processed at the hot strip mill to be rolled into hot-rolled coils.
-In addition to being sold as hot-rolled product, the hot-rolled steel can be further processed into cold-rolled or tin mill products, or galvanized product at each integrated mill or one of seven other U. S. Steel finishing facilities.
+In addition to being sold as hot-rolled product, the hot-rolled steel can be further processed into cold-rolled or tin mill products.
 These additional final products are then transported off-site for distribution.

-This environmental product declaration (EPD) represents galvanized steel coil produced via blast furnace (BF) from U. S. Steel's Gary Works finished anywhere in the U. S. Steel network.
+This environmental product declaration (EPD) represents cold-rolled or tin mill product steel coil produced via blast furnace (BF) from U. S. Steel's Gary Works, finished anywhere in the U. S. Steel network.